 Do: Keep it private.

 So where to smoke?
 The city has plenty of private parts.
 Homes and backyards are private.
 Party buses and shuttles are private.
 Events like the 420 Bazaar are private and equipped with designated outdoor consumption tents.

 Baking with cannabis for the first time this 4/20?
 Easy on the bud.
 Novice cooks tend to go overboard with THC content in their kitchen creation.
 Second rookie mistake: not waiting long enough for the effects and eating the whole pan of brownies.
 Couch lock from super-strong edibles is real, and it includes many shades of regret.

 Do: Take a cannabis cooking class.

 Decarboxylization.
 Calculating milligrams of THC per serving.
 How to use infused butter in pretty much everything.
-These are just a few crispy nuggets of wisdom you’ll learn from the pros at a Cooking with Cannabis Class at Stir Cooking School.
+These are just a few crispy nuggets of wisdom you’ll learn from the pros at a Cooking with Cannabis Class.
 Get hands-on and minds-up in the kitchen this year, just in time for 4/20.

 Don’t: Pee in public.

 Foul but true.
 Downtown Denver has a public urination problem.
 Crowds of people flocking to the city center for the 4/20 rally and non-stop festivities doesn’t help the situation.
 Whatever stern signage, persnickety shopkeepers and locked doors you encounter, don’t resort to letting it flow behind a bush outside.
 It’s prohibited, and an “indecent exposure” ticket would totally harsh your mellow.